Where to meet: wine tasting stands

 What I like here:

-The location, the location, the location!
-The Black Cottage (opens in a new tab) - a romantic vineyard cottage surrounded by vines with white lattice windows - is located in the middle of the traditional Steinberg, a monopole vineyard of the state winery Kloster Eberbach, which has been cultivated by the Cistercian monks of the monastery since the Middle Ages.
+The setting, the panoramic views, enjoying wine in a historic location!
+The Schwarze Häuschen (opens in a new tab)—a romantic vineyard cottage entwined with vines and featuring white lattice windows—is situated in the heart of the historic Steinberg, a monopole vineyard of the Kloster Eberbach State Winery, which has been cultivated by the Cistercian monks of the monastery since the Middle Ages.

-It is surrounded by a wall almost three kilometers long, which creates a special microclimate - more warmth, less wind!
-Ideal for the Riesling that is grown here.
+It is surrounded by a wall nearly three kilometers long, which creates a special microclimate—more warmth, less wind!
+Ideal for the Riesling grown here.

 Good to know:

-- Parking: Domäne Steinberg, Eltville - from the parking lot it is about 100 meters to walk
+- Parking: Domäne Steinberg, Eltville – it’s about a 100-meter walk from the parking lot

-- Wines and sparkling wines from Kloster Eberbach will be served
+- Wines and sparkling wines from Kloster Eberbach are served

-- There are snacks such as cheese pretzels, pepper crackers and canned sausage to eat
+- Snacks such as cheese pretzels, Pfefferknacker, and canned sausage are available

-- A visit to the Black Cottage can be easily combined with a tour or wine tasting at Eberbach Monastery (opens in a new tab)
+- A visit to the Schwarzes Häuschen pairs well with a tour or wine tasting at Kloster Eberbach (opens in a new tab)

 Goetheblick wine tasting stand at Johannisberg Castle